Wedjat98/Wedjat98/README.md

 Kotlin(Andriod)

+Smali(Andriod reverse technology)

 A bit of Verilog

-And ready to learn Rust and Swift.
+And ready to learn Rust,Swift and OculusVR development.

 *I am also familiar with Linux server development and networking.*